a1qs/OverVaultsMillennium/README.md

 * Only Portals that have a complete frame will be deemed valid and have a chance to be an active OverVault
 * Upon entering, the players Vault Level will be used for the vault who entered
 * Portal Tile Entities & Chunks force-loaded while there is an active OverVault will be saved and perserved on server crashes/restarts
+* If a Portal has been broken by a player/any other way, on the next check for modifier removal, the portal will be verified, and if its not present, its associated data will be removed and the counter for an active OverVault will restart
 * Added new Commands:
     * `/overvaults getActiveOverVault` -> returns the current active Vault with position, rotation, tp command and more
     * `/overvaults getNextOverVaultSpawn` -> returns the time until a new attempt is made to spawn an active OverVault